Mools222/Consentcoin/README.md

 ## Setup

-Setup requires downloading the app.
+Setup requires downloading the app and creating a user.

 ## License